 Breaking the cycle of poverty

 We are a leading provider of education support in Zambia and believe that education offers a route out of poverty for orphans and vulnerable children, their families, and their communities.
-Zambia is a nation of youth, hit hard by HIV/AIDS - 54% of the population is under 18.
+Zambia was crippled by the HIV/AIDS epidemic and it has left a startling legacy, 54% of the population is under 18.
 Over 60% of the population live in extreme poverty, and the cost of school is far beyond their means - particularly in households which are headed by children.

 Together with our Zambian partners we develop sustainable interventions that lessen dependency, strengthen communities and improve livelihoods for the most vulnerable children and their families.
 Our programmes for children and young people both in and out of school help them to succeed, and to prepare for a better future in adulthood.
 We are working with communities to help make them stronger, more resilient, and more able to support the next generation.